jarpi/tasks/tasks.md

 	* Load words into python dictionary to improve sentiment analysis
 	* Search info about creating and deploying a WFS rest server with GeoTools
 	* Try to do a minimum rest api

+- ### Tasks 17-03-2015

+	* Implement a minimal method of WFS "GetFeature" with nodeJS and express